blueSparrow2000/DiceGame/README.md

 2024.08.02 add summoning type enemy / add tile adding enemy / hover over mini tiles to see their names and descriptions / Added slime tile / bosses spawn past -100, -150 (ruin boss), -200 and at LIMIT

-2024.08.03 TODO:  spike tile: if current tile contains spike tile, player gets 5 damage (deleted when board resets) /
+2024.08.03 spike tile: if current tile contains spike tile, player gets 5 damage (deleted when board resets) / self duplicating tiles (like Karma/Proliferation tiles) / Proliferation tile: when not eliminated until the board refresh, you get (# of proliferation tile) * 5 damage
+- limit number of relics to 24

 # To do
-- Proliferation tile: when not eliminated until the board refresh, you get (# of proliferation tile) * 5 damage
-- self duplicating tiles (like Karma/Proliferation tiles)

 - enemy deploying logic: enemy combination/amount/poser changes as depth gets higher